Billionaire Richard Branson reaches space in his own ship | Technology

 Ever the showman, Branson insisted on a global livestream of the Sunday morning flight and invited celebrities and former space station astronauts to the company's Spaceport America base in New Mexico.

-R&B singer Khalid was on hand to perform his new single “New Normal” — a nod to the dawning of space tourism — while CBS “Late Show” host Stephen Colbert served as the event's master of ceremonies.
+R&B singer Khalid performed his new single "New Normal" — a nod to the dawning of space tourism — while CBS "Late Show" host Stephen Colbert served as master of ceremonies.

+Upon his return to Earth, he announced a sweepstakes drawing for two seats on a Virgin Galactic jaunt once tourist flights begin.

-Virgin Galactic already has more than 600 reservations from would-be space tourists, with tickets initially costing USD 250,000 apiece.
+Virgin Galactic already has more than 600 reservations from would-be space tourists, with tickets initially costing $250,000 apiece.
 Blue Origin is waiting for Bezos' flight before announcing its ticket prices.

+Kerianne Flynn, who signed up in 2011 to fly with Virgin Galactic, had butterflies ahead of the launch Sunday.

-Musk's SpaceX, which is already launching astronauts to the International Space Station for NASA and is building moon and Mars ships, is also competing for space tourism dollars.
-But its capsules will do more than make brief, up-and-down forays; they will go into orbit around the Earth, with seats costing well into the millions.
+"I think there's going to be nothing like going up there and looking back down on the Earth, which is what I think I'm most excited about," she said.
+She added: "Hopefully the next generations will be able to explore what's up there.''
+Musk's SpaceX, which is already launching astronauts to the space station for NASA and building moon and Mars ships, plans to take tourists on more than just brief, up-and-down trips.
+They will instead go into orbit around the Earth for days, with seats costing well into the millions.
 Its first private flight is set for September.

 Musk himself has not committed to going into space anytime soon.